Eight concepts that demonstrate how behavioural science is at the heart of successful marketing

 In marketing, reciprocity is often used in techniques that are designed to create a bond between the customer and the company.
 Ultimately, it helps customers to feel like they are getting something extra in return for their custom.

-Driving and Understanding Consideration
+Driving and understanding consideration

 A short summary on this has the potential to downplay just how crucial this factor is, and so further reading – especially Google’s report on the ‘Messy Middle’ – is definitely recommended!
 Understanding the buyer journey is crucial, and much of this involves understanding the ‘consideration’ phase of the journey.